Navigating A Difficult Market With Short-Term Rentals

 How Short-term Rentals Add Value

-Specifically, short-term rentals can add value in a difficult market in the following ways:
+Specifically, short term rentals in Dubai can add value in a difficult market in the following ways:

 • Higher rental yield: Since the industry began five years ago, there has been a clear premium on the returns from short-term rentals above annual rentals in Dubai, but our data shows that this spread is growing as the wider market softens.
 Depending on the unit type, owners can now expect a 20 to 30 percent increase in net yield with short-term over annual rentals.